carloshmartins/carloshmartins/README.md

 For my first professional full-time contact while in college, I was given the opportunity for a Jr. iOS Engineering at a small-size consulting company.
 During this time, I felt in love for the iOS community and started co-organizing CocoaHeads Meetup events at my local town.
 My second contact was a mid-level position at a big size consultant company and I was responsible for maintaining one of the biggest app in the telecom industry in LATAM Market.
 It was basically creating new features and maintaining legacy code to newer versions, such as: converting Swift 3 to 5; creating new features on top of MVP App Architecture.

-Nowadays, I work as an iOS Engineer at the biggest mediaTech company in LATAM called Globo.
+Nowadays, I work as an iOS Engineer at Globo.
 We have a responsibility of maintaining iOS modules shared with the entire company's main apps by using Cocoapods.
-Together with the team, we created the first open-source in-company GDPR Banner for iOS platform used by the entire company.
-Our new features have around +80% test coverage with XCTest.
-We created from the ground up our CI/CD pipeline entirely using GitLab CI and Fastlane.

-Even when I leave my office, I tend to continue writing code in iOS and attend/co-organize Cocoaheads Meetups.
-I try to help other people's journey into iOS Development by opening pull request; sharing tips and experience.
-I had given some tech talk about: Mobile Scalability & best practices for generic modules.

 ### - 🌱 I’m currently learning:
-1) Languages: Swift & Objective-C
+1) Languages: Swift
 2) Topics: Mobile Machine Learning, Android Development, Mobile Product Scalability
 3) Mobile Topics: Data Structure/Algorithms, Clean Code, ViewCode and Testing.